Ben-D-Anderson/InstantReplay/README.md

 A player can also parse a specified date-time into a timestamp by adding the formatted date-time as an additional argument to the command.
-This makes the command `/replay timestamp [datetime]` where `[datetime]` is the date and time to parse into a timestamp in the format specified in the configuration file as the `timestamp-converter-format` setting.
+This makes the command `/replay timestamp [datetime]` where `[datetime]` is the date and time to parse into a timestamp in the format specified in the configuration file as the `timestamp-converter-format-datetime` setting.

-The default value of the `timestamp-converter-format` setting in the configuration file is `yyyy-MM-dd/HH:mm:ss`.
-The date and time are in the format [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) (`year-month-day`), and seperated by a forward-slash.
-An example of using the default format would be `/replay timestamp 2021/10/23-18:54:00`.
+The default value of the `timestamp-converter-format-datetime` setting in the configuration file is `yyyy-MM-dd/HH:mm:ss`.
+The date and time are in the [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) extended date-time format, with date and time being seperated by a forward-slash.
+An example of using the default format would be `/replay timestamp 2021/10/23-18:54:00` - this represents the 23rd of October 2021, at the time 18:54 (54 minutes past 6pm).

+#### Parsing timestamps with a time

+A player can also parse a specified time into a timestamp by adding the formatted time as an additional argument to the command.
+This makes the command `/replay timestamp [time]` where `[time]` is the time to parse into a timestamp in the format specified in the configuration file as the `timestamp-converter-format-time` setting.

+This works exactly the same way as [parsing with a datetime](#parsing-timestamps-with-a-date-time), however this parsing method just assumes that the day it is parsing is the current day.

+The default value of the `timestamp-converter-format-time` setting in the configuration file is `HH:mm:ss`.
+The time is in the [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) extended time format.
+An example of using the default format would be `/replay timestamp 18:54:00` - this represents the current day, at the time 18:54 (54 minutes past 6pm).

 #### Parsing timestamps with timezones

-A player can also provide a timezone when specifying a date-time to parse.
+A player can also provide a timezone when specifying a date-time or time to parse.
 This is ideal when a player in a different timezone reports an event to the server admin and the admin must view the replay using the provided time and knowledge of the timezone.

-This makes the command `/replay timestamp [datetime] [timezone]` where `[timezone]` is ideally in the format `{area}/{city}`, for example `Europe/Paris` or `America/Los_Angeles`.
+This makes the command `/replay timestamp [datetime/time] [timezone]` where `[timezone]` is ideally in the format `{area}/{city}`, for example `Europe/Paris` or `America/Los_Angeles`.
 However, timezone abbreviations are also supported (but not encouraged), for example `EST` and `PST`.
 Furthermore, timezone offsets can also be used, for example (`GMT-8` or `GMT-08:00`) and (`GMT+2` or `GMT+02:00`).

+It is also worth noting that the timezone is used to retrieve the current date if only a time was specified.

 ### Reloading configuration files